egigoka/ssh_telegram_2fa/README.md

 ### Inspiration

-This setup was inspired by an article on [hacktracking.blogspot.com](http://hacktracking.blogspot.com/2015/12/ssh-two-factor-authentication-pam.html) about SSH two-factor authentication using PAM.
+This setup was inspired by a post on [hacktracking.blogspot.com](http://hacktracking.blogspot.com/2015/12/ssh-two-factor-authentication-pam.html).

----